jayslbrte/easyg/README.md

  - UI https://thinking-tester-contact-list.herokuapp.com/
  - API Documentation: https://documenter.getpostman.com/view/4012288/TzK2bEa8
  - Happy Path UI Test - I used an existing record ("jerome fendergast")in the UI,  updated its contact details and saved changes.
 Then, verified the changes in the contact details page.
+The websites DB is purged every now and then to keep the cost down.
+For this reason, test would fail if existing record is removed.
+If this happens, I can recreate ("jerome fendergast").
  - I also covered Negative paths in the UI

  - Happy Path API Test - I obtain an auth token to create a new contact and then verify that it is successfully created using GET endpoint.